pypm/home/docs/studies/index.md

 An initial study of Brazil data: fitting to death data only.

-### Possible future studies

-* Reporting noise, due to the process by which reports are collected, greatly affect the variation seen in daily case numbers.
-These have strong negative correlation between neighboring days (as missed reports and included in the subsequent day's reports).
-A simple model for reporting noise is included in ``pyPM.ca``, with a single parameter.
-Tests of the reporting noise model will be shown.

-* Negative binomial parameter: It is common to not treat infections as independent events (which would lead to treating the number of cases on a day as an outcome of a Poisson random variable).
-Instead, it is common to use a negative binomial distribution.
-The choice of the single additional parameter is studied.

-* Projections for growth resulting from relaxation of social distancing.
-Choose some modified transmission rates, show the expectations, and consider how much time is required to detect changes for a given significance.

-* Consider the effect of contact tracing (included in reference model 2.)

 ## [Archive of older studies](archive/index.md)

 ## [return to pyPM.ca documentation home page](../..)